-5. Number of credit(s): .5

-6. Pre-requisite course(s): English I (3001) and English II (3002) - Honors or Advanced Honors

-7. Early postsecondary opportunities and/or industry certifications: Not applicable

-8. Teacher requirements: 407 English 7-12

-9. Provide justification for offering this special course (reason for including this course in the school program): To allow students opportunities to expand on their understanding of how literature can be defined, to encourage students to use their language skills in various academic arenas and to encourage critical thinking in approaching media of all types.

-10. Describe how this course was developed: This course was developed by looking at similar courses which were previously offered in this district and collaborating with teachers who have offered similar courses outside of our district.
+- 5. Number of credit(s): .5 - 6.
+Pre-requisite course(s): English I (3001) and English II (3002) Honors or Advanced Honors - 7.
+Early postsecondary opportunities and/or industry certifications: Not applicable - 8.
+Teacher requirements: 407 English 7-12 - 9.
+Provide justification for offering this special course (reason for including this course in the school program): To allow students opportunities to expand on their understanding of how literature can be defined, to encourage students to use their language skills in various academic arenas and to encourage critical thinking in approaching media of all types. - 10.
+Describe how this course was developed: This course was developed by looking at similar courses which were previously offered in this district and collaborating with teachers who have offered similar courses outside of our district.
 It was also designed with the intent of challenging students to think critically as they learn about various aspects of how the conventions of film are used to convey a story to an audience and what that means for them as they consume film media.

-11. List the names/titles of individuals who developed the course: Sarah Morris, Delia Boost

-12. Provide any other pertinent information about this course: This course also requires students to submit presentational writing assignments and well as give live presentations to their class.
+- 11. List the names/titles of individuals who developed the course: Sarah Morris, Delia Boost - 12.
+Provide any other pertinent information about this course: This course also requires students to submit presentational writing assignments and well as give live presentations to their class.
 These are skills which representatives from local universities have specifically stated they are looking to see from their students when they begin their university studies.

-Special Course Name: Honors Film as Literature

-We verify that the information on this application is complete and accurate.
+2023-24 SPECIAL COURSE LOCAL APPROVAL AND ASSURANCES Required for all special course applications Special Course Name: Honors Film as Literature School District: Rutherford County Schools We verify that the information on this application is complete and accurate.
 Assigning the proposed instructor to this special course will not preclude having all State Board of Education approved courses taught by appropriately endorsed teachers.
+Date of Approval by Local Board of Education: Chairperson's Signature Date Director of Schools' Signature Date

 Use this document to compile all information required for online 2023-2024 special course application form.

 Special Course Application Worksheets will not be accepted as complete submissions and will not reviewed.

 Do not complete and send in this form.
 Only use this document to inform your district of the application questions.
-All applications must be completed on Formstack.